Hierarchical Retrieval at Scale: Bridging Transparency and Efficiency: Retrieval Experiments

-\textbf{Hierarchical clustering}: we perform a top-down hierarchical k-means (\textbf{\textsc{Hier-Kmeans}}) or GMM (\textbf{\textsc{Hier-GMM}}) clustering, where documents are iteratively partitioned into two clusters at each level of the hierarchy based on the cosine similarity of their embeddings as extracted by an encoder.
+\paragraph{Hierarchical clustering.} For text retrieval, we perform a top-down hierarchical k-means (\textbf{\textsc{Hier-Kmeans}}) or GMM (\textbf{\textsc{Hier-GMM}}) clustering, where documents are iteratively partitioned into two clusters at each level of the hierarchy based on the cosine similarity of their embeddings as extracted by an encoder.
 This recursive process continues until the hierarchy reaches the same depth of \ourmodel{}.
 A similar procedure is applied for building the index: contexts are greedily routed through the learned tree and assigned to the leaf they reach.
-Further, we report results for two inference methods for retrieval.
 We apply tree search for both \textsc{Hier-Kmeans} and \textsc{Hier-GMM}, where instead of greedily traversing the tree (which would give poor performance), we compute a global search to find the leaf with the highest score: all split-node clustering models are evaluated, then their scores are propagated and aggregated top-down.
 Finally, the contexts assigned to the selected leaf are re-ranked based on the cosine similarity between query and context embeddings.
-Alternatively, we interpret the probability distribution of queries or contexts over all leaf nodes in \textsc{Hier-GMM} as a tree assignment representation, indexing and searching in the same manner as \ourmodel{}.
-This allows us to assess whether \ourmodel{}'s tree-based representation power stems from our proposed method or if it naturally emerges from probabilistic hierarchical clustering.

-\textbf{\textsc{RAPTOR}}~\cite{sarthi2024raptor}: we evaluate \textsc{Raptor} that recursively builds the tree bottom-up via LLM calls as described in the original paper.
-For a fair assessment of its retrieval accuracy, we then apply a similar tree search as for hierarchical clustering, by scoring nodes using the cosine similarity between query and summary embeddings.
+\textbf{\textsc{Raptor}}~\citep{sarthi2024raptor} is a hierarchical method that chunks long documents into shorter segments and then recursively builds a bottom-up tree via clustering and LLM-based summarization.
+Although designed for document QA, \textsc{Raptor} builds a tree structure of contexts, making it a highly relevant baseline for our retrieval datasets, where each context can be viewed as one of those smaller segments.
+For a fair assessment of its retrieval accuracy, we apply a similar tree search as for hierarchical clustering, by scoring nodes using the cosine similarity between query and summary embeddings.
 The contexts assigned to the selected leaf are then reranked again via the cosine similarity.
-Note that this is the only method we fit on the test corpus, as it cannot be applied to unseen documents and it does not scale to our training sets.
+Note that this is the only method we fit on the test corpus, as it cannot be applied to unseen documents and does not scale to our training sets.